 Cook Islanders are Polynesian Maori, with the first settlers arriving from French Polynesia sometime between the 6-8th centuries AD.
 This was part of the great Polynesian migration, a journey that started around 1500 BC.
 Pioneers arrived after months at sea, traveling on massive double-hulled outrigger canoes (vaka) and navigating using stars and cloud & wave patterns.
 At some point, Cook Islanders set out on a voyage heading way out west, eventually discovering New Zealand.

 The Cook Islands were sighted in the 16th and 17th centuries by Spanish explorers, but it was not until Captain James Cook arrived in the 18th century, that things really started to take off.
 Originally named the Hervey Islands, the Cook Islands were named in the captain’s honor by a Russian cartographer – and the name just stuck.

 Soon after Cook’s arrival, word spread.
-Missionaries were quick to arrive, successfully converting the islanders, also through means of banning traditional culture of song, dance, tattoos and cannibalism (thank God).
-The islands became part of the British Dominion in 1888 and annexed to New Zealand in 1901.
-In 1965, a self governing system was installed.
+Missionaries were quick to arrive, successfully converting the islanders, also through means of banning traditional culture of song, dance, tattoos, and cannibalism (thank God).
+The islands became part of the British Dominion in 1888 and were annexed to New Zealand in 1901.
+In 1965, a self-governing system was installed.

 The Cook Islands Today

-Tourism accounts for the bulk of the nation’s GDP, with most visitors staying in the main island of Rarotonga.
-Life is peaceful and laid back – attracting many expats from New Zealand who set up businesses in the local tourism industry.
+Tourism accounts for the bulk of the nation’s GDP, with most visitors staying on the main island of Rarotonga.
+Life is peaceful and laid back – attracting many ex-pats from New Zealand who set up businesses in the local tourism industry.

 However, not all is perfect.
 Population decline is a major issue, with more Cook Islanders living abroad than in the Cook Islands themselves.
-Land division has also become challenging, as families divide plots over time, leaving very little habitable land available for today’s generation.
+The land division has also become challenging, as families divide plots over time, leaving very little habitable land available for today’s generation.